How do I apply to Da Vinci Schools? What is the timeline for the application process?

 When will we know whether our child has been accepted or placed on the waiting list?

-A notification letter of your child’s place on the enrollment list or waiting list will be mailed to you within 10 days after our lottery is held.
-Students who are offered enrollment must complete the Registration Packet and bring in all required documentation on our Registration Day.
-If you are offered enrollment, but do not register on the designated Registration Day, your space will be given to another student.
-Applicants not admitted through the lottery have their names placed on a waiting list in the order drawn during the lottery.
+A notification letter of your child’s place on the enrollment list or waiting list will be emailed to you within 10 days after our lotteries are held.
+Students who are offered enrollment must complete the online registration packet by the deadline.
+If you are offered enrollment, but do not complete the enrollment process by the specified date, your space will be given to another student.
+Applicants not admitted through the lotteries have their names placed on a waiting list in the order drawn during the lotteries.
 Da Vinci notifies wait-listed applicants immediately as space becomes available.
-Families do not need to be present at the lottery.
+Families do not need to be present on lottery night.

 If one child gets into the school, how about his/her siblings?